cagarweyne/fss-blog/content/blog/es6-javascript-reloaded/index.md

 person.getFullName();//Abdi Cagarweyne
 ```

-ES2015 enables us to eliminate much of the frustrations with the `this` keyword in JS by using fat arrow functions.
-So, we can rewrite the above examples using arrow functions and also address the issue of the value of `this`:
+ES2015 enables us to eliminate much of the frustrations with the this keyword in JS by using fat arrow functions.
+So, we can rewrite the above examples using arrow functions and also address the issue of the value of this:

 ```javascript